systemd/mkosi/mkosi.md

 : Similar to `boot`, but uses `qemu` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
 This verb is only supported for disk images that contain a boot loader.
-Any options specified after the `qemu` verb are appended to the `qemu` invocation.
+Any arguments specified after the `qemu` verb are appended to the `qemu` invocation.

 `ssh`